pingcap/website-docs/README.md

 For more details, view <https://developer.github.com/v3/#rate-limiting>

-You must set the token as an env when you start some commands, for example:
+You must set the token as an env when you start some commands, defined as:

 ```sh
 GITHUB_AUTHORIZATION_TOKEN=token